 Art and creativity for changing cities: time for culture?

-Pau Rausell from Econcult coordinates a free summer course with Raul Abeledo and Tony R. Murphy, member of the MESOC External Advisory Board and director of Culturalink, among others.
+Pau Rausell from Econcult coordinated a free summer course with Raul Abeledo and Tony R. Murphy among others.

 This summer course "Art and creativity for changing cities: time for culture?" held on July 15th and 16, 2021, in the International centre of Gandia, was open to students and the general public and discussed the role of culture in urban development and some case studies of culture-led transformation.